SKIP Trips To The Park

 Themes: Volunteerism, History, Natural Resources

 *Trip Tip* Projects will vary based on what work needs to be done in the park at that given time.
-Trail volunteers will work alongside our visiting volunteers working on the trail crew.
+Students will work alongside our visiting volunteers working.
 Trail work is hard work in the hot sun!
 Be prepared to use tools such as loppers to cut vegetation such as catch and keep and acacia.
 Be sure to pack plenty of water and wear the proper clothes.

-Tour of the Friends Native Plant Nursery and Learning Lab
+Tour The Friends Plant Nursery and Learning Lab

 Locations: Cinnamon Bay